2022-23 Back to School Information

 Regular Morning Carpool: 7:40-8:00 am — The faculty and staff assisting with morning drop off will indicate when students can begin exiting their cars

 If you arrive after 8 am, please park and walk your child into the front lobby.
 Students must be signed in on the tardy sheet in the reception lobby for the purpose of your child’s attendance record.
 If applicable, please hand any medical/dentist notes to front reception.

-Regular Afternoon Car Rider —Students are dismissed to their cars and buses beginning at 3:20 pm.
+Regular Afternoon Car Rider —Students are dismissed to their cars and buses beginning at 3:20pm and ends at 3:40pm.

 BEFORE AND AFTER SCHOOL CARE

 Union Day School provides Before (BSC) and After (ASC) School Care for enrolled students.
 BSC and ASC are paid for in advance of the week the payments apply to.
 Please visit the UDS Shop to sign up and pay for BSC and/or ASC.
 For more information about BSC and ASC, please click here.